 People always assume that warm clothes for women always have to be big, thick, and bulky.

 While it is impossible to avoid some weight, you are much more likely to feel warm, and comfortable, if you wear several lighter layers, rather than one heavy coat.
 This also gives you the opportunity to remove or add layers as needed.

 Learn more about layering and why thicker fabrics aren’t always warmer!

 This depends on the climate, temperature, and activity, but for our coldest days, my extreme weather clothing layers include:

 - Merino wool base layers, top and bottom

 Note: If I’m not going to be outside for long, then I omit the snowpants and run to my car.

-At WITS14 you spoke about how much you love merino wool.
-What makes this fabric so special for the cold?
+At WITS14, you spoke about how much you love merino wool.
+Why does this fabric make cold weather clothes for women so special?